cerpus/Edlib/sourcecode/docs/docs.edlib.com/docs/product/features.md

 * The &quot;Doku&quot; content type which allows for the bundling of multiple resources into a collection of resources and/or the further contextualisation of H5P-based resources with supplementary content &mdash;or instructions&mdash; effectively converting an interactive resource into a full-fledged **learning** resource.
 * The ability to include a recommendation engine to surface relevant content for course and game creators (currently in closed-beta).
 * The Question Bank service to assist with the auto-generation of, for example, [H5P Question Sets](https://h5p.org/question-set) or educational games.
+* The ability to share content to individual users, groups of users or as private resources that are only accessible by means of the accompanying resource links.
+Users should also be able to easily and correctly license content by means of a simple choice-based license selector (based on Creative-Commons licenses).

 #### The &quot;Doku&quot; Content Type